Aniket-a14/INT_234/Readme.md

 - This repository is classwork for academic use.
 Reuse or sharing should give appropriate attribution.
 - For questions or to add collaboration details, update this `Readme.md` with a contact email or GitHub handle.

----

-This format is stable: new day folders and dataset files may be added freely without changing the repository layout or other files.
-If you want, I can also:

-- Create a `requirements.txt` with common packages.
-- Add a `day_template/` folder containing a `README.md` and example script you can copy when starting a new lab folder.

-Tell me which of those you'd like me to add next.